outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - integrate with existing hardware like glasses/hat/shirt (use materials to conduct sound, attach speakers/microphones to glasses rather than having wires, attach buttons to glasses)
           - allow each alternative to be selected so they can choose which config/button/sound interaction rules to apply to those variables

-        - optimized mathematized implementation for intent
+        - optimized mathematized implementation for intent (simplicity, highest features given simplicity, maximized features)

           - simplicity: assign common (high-probability) functions to buttons & simple button structures (low-dimensional buttons & button structures)
             - variables: button count, button function, button structure (combination, set, sequence), function probability, simplicity